authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Overview        {#why-bimi}
 ============

-The Sender Policy Framework ([SPF]), DomainKeys Identified Mail ([DKIM]), and Domain-based Message Authentication, Reporting, and Conformance ([DMARC]) provide mechanisms for domain-level authentication of email messages.
+The Sender Policy Framework ([SPF]), DomainKeys Identified Mail ([DKIM]), "Domain-based Message Authentication, Reporting, and Conformance" ([DMARC]), and Authenticated Received Chain ([ARC]) provide mechanisms for domain-level authentication of email messages.
 They enable cooperating email senders and receivers to distinguish messages that are authorized to use the domain name from those that are not.
 BIMI relies on these authentication protocols, but is not a new authentication protocol itself.

 MUAs are increasingly incorporating graphical logos to indicate the identity of the sender of a message.
 While a discussion of the merits of doing this are beyond the scope of this document, at present there are no open standards for publishing and aiding discovery of preferred logos or for tying display of them to authentic messages only.